The Highly Sensitive Person: An Introduction

 On being Highly Sensitive: A Bit of Background

-Although almost twenty years have passed-- and the book has offered personal insights for millions of people-- there remain questions and a fair amount of skepticism of sensitivity as a "trait."
-Interestingly enough, some of this skepticism can be found in the very people who are Highly Sensitive Persons (HSPs), themselves.
+Although almost twenty years have passed—and the book has offered personal insights for millions of people—there remain questions and a fair amount of skepticism regarding the notion of sensitivity as a trait.
+Interestingly enough, some of this skepticism can be found in the very people who are themselves Highly Sensitive Persons (HSPs).

 Before we get started, a quick quiz

-We all have our preconceived notions about what it means to be "highly sensitive."
-In addition, culture and society "color" our opinions, and not necessarily in a factual manner.
+We all have our preconceived notions about what it means to be highly sensitive.
+In addition, culture and society can color our opinions, and not necessarily in a factual manner.

 So take a moment for the quiz.
-No "registration" or "marketing" will happen, don't worry!
+No registration is required, and you won't receive any emails—don't worry!